DeepSeek (AI)

-DeepSeek is a generative artificial intelligence chatbot by the Chinese company DeepSeek.
+DeepSeek is a generative artificial intelligence chatbot developed by the Chinese company DeepSeek.
 Released on 20 January 2025, DeepSeek-R1 surpassed ChatGPT as the most downloaded freeware app on the iOS App Store in the United States by 27 January.
 DeepSeek's success against larger and more established rivals has been described as "upending AI" and initiating "a global AI space race".
 DeepSeek's compliance with Chinese government censorship policies and its data collection practices have also raised concerns over privacy and information control in the model, prompting regulatory scrutiny in multiple countries.
 However, it has also been praised for its open weights and infrastructure code, energy efficiency and contributions to open-source artificial intelligence.

 History

 On 10 January 2025, DeepSeek released the chatbot, based on the DeepSeek-R1 model, for iOS and Android.
 By 27 January, DeepSeek-R1 surpassed ChatGPT as the most-downloaded freeware app on the iOS App Store in the United States, which resulted in an 18% drop in Nvidia's share price.
-After a "large-scale" cyberattack on the same day disrupted the proper functioning of its servers, DeepSeek limited its new user registration to phone numbers from mainland China, email addresses, or Google account logins.
+And after a "large-scale" cyberattack on the same day disrupted the proper functioning of its servers, DeepSeek had limited its new user registration to phone numbers from mainland China, email addresses, or Google account logins.

 On 3 April 2025, in collaboration with researchers at Tsinghua University, DeepSeek published a paper unveiling a new model that combines the techniques generative reward modeling (GRM) and self-principled critique tuning (SPCT).
 The resulting model is referred to as DeepSeek-GRM.
 The goal of using these techniques is to foster more effective inference-time scaling within their LLM and chatbot services.
-Notably DeepSeek has said that these new models will be released and made open source.
+Notably, DeepSeek has said that these new models will be released and made open source.

 On 30 April 2025, Deepseek released its math-focused Artificial Intelligence Model named "DeepSeek-Prover-V2-671B".
 This model is useful for formal theorem proving and mathematical reasoning.

+On 24 April 2026, DeepSeek released DeepSeek V4 and V4-Pro, and then DeepSeek-V4.1-Flash in September 9, 2026.

 Usage

 DeepSeek can answer questions, solve logic problems, and write computer programs on par with other chatbots, according to benchmark tests used by American AI companies.

 Users can access the chatbot for free through the official DeepSeek website or mobile application, without limitation on the number of queries.
 DeepSeek only supports user-signup via a global email service, e.g. Gmail, Google or Yahoo.
 DeepSeek also offers access to the R1 and V3 models that power the chatbot via an API with a usage-based pricing model.
 This modality is primarily targeted towards developers and businesses.
-As of February 2025, API usage is priced at approximately $0.55 per million input tokens and $2.19 per million output tokens, making it less expensive than some competing services.
+As of February 2025, API usage is priced at approximately $0.28 per million input tokens and $0.42 per million output tokens, making it less expensive than some competing services.
+Its web version is completely free, with 500 messages per hour cap limit to prevent bots from spamming.